-"Screenshot" > "Capture" allows capturing a screenshot of the connected receiver's or spectrum analyzer's graphical user interface.
+"Screenshot" > "Capture" allows showing a screenshot of the connected receiver's or spectrum analyzer's graphical user interface.
+A dialog opens to display the screenshot without further options.

 4.6.6 Signal Path

 A signal path describes the physical RF signal connection between two devices in an EMI test setup.
 In a conducted setup, it typically contains information on the cable loss (attenuation) and insertion loss of connectors or switches between these devices.
 Hence, it also includes the switch paths of a referenced switch unit.